Last updated:

 |

-Following its inception in 1974, the Republican Constitution of Malta is the principal instrument that controls the Labor Law.
-It is split into the primary legislation, the secondary legislation, and the Public Service Management Code.
+The Labor Law is split into the primary legislation, the secondary legislation, and the Public Service Management Code.

 Laws that govern employment relationships in Malta are,

-- The Labor Code, which is also called Employment and Industrial Relations Law
+- The Labor Code, which is also called the Employment and Industrial Relations Law

 - The Employment and Training Services Law and The Employment Commissions Law